-Move the shift lever with a firm, quick motion to FORWARD or REVERSE.
+Move the shift lever with a firm, guick motion to FORWARD or REVERSE gear.

-- 1. Shift lever
+- 1 Shift lever

 - 2. FORWARD

 - 3. REVERSE

-Do not operate the outboard in REVERSE with the tilt/run lever in TILT.
+the outboard Do not operate in REVERSE with the tilt/run lever in the TILT position.
 The outboard may tilt out of the water, resulting in loss of control.

-IMPORTANT: When shifting from FOR-WARD to REVERSE or from REVERSE to FORWARD, pause at NEUTRAL until the engine is at idle speed and the boat has slowed.
+NOTICE When shifting from FOR-WARD to REVERSE or from REVERSE to FORWARD, pause at NEUTRAL until the engine is at idle speed and the boat has slowed.